 CHANGING CONDITIONS AFFECT BLUEGILL FLIES

 Like with all fish, certain changing conditions will affect your fly selection.
 For example, in murky water, you should start with dark and/or chartreuse patterns.
 A killer fly is a Chicken Little with a chartreuse body and bright orange head.
-Bluegill will actually still eat this flly in clear water, but it’s even more important to have these colors in murky water.
+Bluegill will actually still eat this flly in clear water, but it’s even more important to have these colors in somewhat stained water.

 Likewise, if a hatch is going on, and the bluegill are feeding heavily on a certain species of insect, like chironomids are damselflies, then by all means throw a fly that matches the behavior of the insect species.

-BLUEGILL FLIES: 2 BASIC TYPES
+2 BASIC TYPES OF FLIES FOR BLUEGILL

 Really, we can divide bluegill flies into two main types: topwater and subsurface.
 Topwater flies really become more important when the water temperatures move into the 50s and above.
 Subsurface flies are always effective for bluegill, and they should make up the bulk of your flies, unless you only fish for bluegills in prime conditions.